mlehotay/ier/IER/IER-specification.md

 * is globally integrated into the UEF
 * contributes to temporal continuity
 * is internally sustained
-* both exerts and is subject to intrinsic constraint
+* both exerts and bears intrinsic constraint

-Participation may vary dynamically over time.
+Participation may vary dynamically.

-**Changes in participation modulate experiential content without constituting a new UEF, provided global coherence persists.**
+**Changes in participation modulate experiential content without altering subjecthood**, provided global coherence persists.

-Participation explains why attention can shift, sensory dominance can change, and background processes can enter or exit awareness without creating new subjects.

-Participation tracks **what is experienced**, not **who exists**.

 ---